-3. Install WholesaleBackup Server on your new server.
+3. Install WholesaleBackup Server (How to guide) on your new server.

 4. Stop the WholesaleBackup Service on your new server using the same procedure as step 2 above.

-5. Copy the above mentioned files (indicated with red '*' in top most screen capture above of old server's Settings->Local tab) from your old server to your new server, being sure to overwrite those files on new server if they exist.
+5. Copy the above-mentioned files (indicated with red '*' in the topmost screen capture above of old server's Settings->Local tab) from your old server to your new server, being sure to overwrite those files on a new server if they exist.

 6. Copy all your client's data from old server to new server.
 Please note that if you moved an account's data via the Dashboard->Accounts tab or changed the "New accounts in folder" location (see screen capture above) after the account registered with this server, then you'll need to manually verify the location of every account on the old server's Dashboard->Accounts tab to be sure you are copying every account's data (see below for an example):